-- Food or beverage should not be consumed or stored where animals are examined, treated, or housed. - Personnel and students are also prohibited from eating, drinking, or storing food in areas where biological specimens are handled, or medications are compounded or stored.
-This includes record rooms, hallways, surgery laboratories, exam rooms, or reception areas. - It is permissible for food and beverages to be consumed and stored in: - The kitchens in the FVM - Technicians' and veterinarians' offices - Outside of the clinical departments - Because eating and drinking is allowed in these areas, animals, biological specimens and medications are never allowed in these areas. - Food and beverage storage is not allowed in any refrigerator or freezer used to store medications, or biological specimens. - Microwaves used in animal care areas (treatment areas for large animal or companion animal, etc.) are not to be used to heat food intended for people.
+- Food or beverages should not be consumed or stored where animals are examined, treated, or housed. - Personnel and students are also prohibited from eating, drinking, or storing food in areas where biological specimens are handled, or medications are compounded or stored.
+This includes record rooms, hallways, surgery laboratories, exam rooms, or reception areas. - It is permissible for food and beverages to be consumed and stored in: - The kitchens in the FVM - Technicians' and veterinarians' offices - Outside of the clinical departments - Because eating and drinking are allowed in these areas, animals, biological specimens, and medications are never allowed there. - Do not store food and beverages in a refrigerator for medication or biological specimens. - Microwaves used in animal care areas (treatment areas for large animals or companion animals, etc.) are not to heat food intended for people.